helium/HIP/0078-mobile-subdao-onboarding-fees.md

 The Utility Score proposed in HIP-78 eliminates the incentive for subDAOs to compete for HNT emissions through the onboarding fees charged to their Hotspots, as fees are no longer relevant to the Score and thus the share of HNT emissions to each subDAO.

-The sole remaining purpose of onboarding fees is to protect the Helium DAO from nuisance attacks caused by the onboarding an arbitrary number of invalid hotspots.
+The sole remaining purpose of onboarding fees is to protect the Helium DAO from nuisance attacks caused by onboarding an arbitrary number of invalid hotspots.

 Therefore, the Helium DAO, with HIP-78, sets the onboarding fee for all subDAOs universally to $5, to be modified in the future as needed through Helium DAO governance.
 A Hotspot participating in multiple subDAOs shall burn a separate fee to each subDAO independently.